intel/kubevirt-gfx-sriov/docs/deploy-windows-vm.md

 4. Launch a web browser on the host and navigate to the url below.
 Press the ***VNC*** button to initiate VNC session to the VM

-   *Note: Both the CLUSTER-IP and EXTERNAL-IP will work*
+   *Note: Both the CLUSTER-IP and EXTERNAL-IP will work.
+You can also change the namespace value to reflect your VM's namespace*

    ```sh
    http://<EXTERNAL-IP>:8001/?namespace=default